 Full-time status at Mount Mercy is designated by the enrollment in 12 or more semester hours per semester.
 Part-time status at Mount Mercy is designated by enrollment in less than 12 semester hours in a given semester.
 The winter term is included with the spring semester for calculation of full-time status.

-As part of the mission of liberal education at Mount Mercy, winter term and the courses offered are designed to provide students with an unusual opportunity to move outside the formal structure of the academic disciplines in order to broaden their knowledge, to explore values and interrelationships, to seek new perspectives, and to develop new skills and interests.
+As part of the mission of liberal education at Mount Mercy, winter term and the courses offered are designed to provide students with an unusual opportunity to move outside the formal structure of a semester in order to broaden their knowledge, to explore values and interrelationships, to seek new perspectives, and to develop new skills and interests.

-Winter term includes courses that may meet requirements for the major, minor, core curriculum, or general electives.
+Winter term includes courses that may meet requirements for the major, minor, core curriculum, or general electives in a short-term, in-depth format.

 Full-time students are not required to enroll in winter term, but are expected to enroll in winter term in order to make progress toward graduation.
 Tuition for one winter term class is waived for those students who pay full-time tuition for both the fall and spring semesters.
 If a student chooses not to enroll in winter term, the tuition is not refunded.
 Students are encouraged to make good use of winter term.